astronomyk/SimCADO/SimCADO/simcado/docs/source/deep_stuff/FAQs.rst

 Here are some answers to known issues with SimCADO.

-Work around for failing :func:`simcado.install_noise_cube` with Python 2.7
+Work around for failing :func:`~simcado.detector.install_noise_cube` with Python 2.7
 ---------------------------------------------------------------------------

 The problem lies with Python 2.7.
 The noise cube code is 3rd party code